Bwindi Impenetrable Forest National Park: Mountain Gorilla Facts

 Adjacent to Bwindi Impenetrable National Park are the Bakiga and Batwa tribes, two intriguing ethnic groups with distinct customs.
 Visiting the local ironsmith, going to a crafts village, meeting the traditional leader who specializes in healing remedies that have been used by the people for centuries.
 Visiting a local women’s group to find out how gorilla tourism affects their lives and taking part in traditional dances or skits are just a few examples of cultural tours.
 Community adventures are a perfect way to round off an incredible experience with our impenetrable forest’s big apes.
 They can be held the day before or after your gorilla trek.

-Best Time To Visit Bwindi Impenetrable National Park
+Best Time To Visit Bwindi Impenetrable Forest National Park

 Although you may go gorilla trekking in Bwindi year-round, the best months to visit are June through August and December through February.
 The forest trails are less slick during certain times of the year because they are drier.
 Additionally, there’s a greater likelihood of seeing dry gorillas during these months.
 This could make photography easier and lead to a better experience.